spatialaudio/digital-signal-processing-exercises/README.md

 https://github.com/spatialaudio/digital-signal-processing-lecture

-The project is currently under heavy development while adding new material for the winter term 2019/20.
+The project is currently under heavy development while adding new material for the winter term 2020/21.

-The [output branch](https://github.com/spatialaudio/digital-signal-processing-exercises/tree/outputs) contains executed notebooks with results and plots, whereas the master branch contains no outputs at all for convenient diff while developing.
+The [output branch](https://github.com/spatialaudio/digital-signal-processing-exercises/tree/outputs) contains executed notebooks with results and plots, whereas the master branch contains no outputs for convenient diff debugging.

 ## License